NathanTeo/cosmo_project/README.md

 3. utils:
 QOL scripts for moving or clearing files or job submition
 4. workspace_tests:
 Contains miscellaneous scripts for plotting and testing outside the scope of individual model testing handled by the code_model scripts.
-Includes tests for comparing two models, checking the power spectrum etc.
+Includes tests for comparing two models, checking the power spectrum, making poster plots etc.

 ## Requirements
 Install python.
 Create a virtual env (venv comes preinstalled in later versions of python) and pip install the requirements_cpu.txt or requirements_gpu.txt.